-COVID-19 is currently thought to spread mainly through close contact from person-to-person via respiratory droplets produced when an infected person coughs, sneezes, or talks.
+Guidance from the Public Health Agency of Canada (PHAC) and Public Health Ontario (PHO) suggests that COVID-19 is transmitted from person to person most commonly through respiratory particles that range in size from large droplets to smaller droplets, known as aerosols.
+COVID-19 can be spread by infected individuals who are symptomatic, pre-symptomatic (before showing symptoms) or asymptomatic (no symptoms).
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.

 Reminder for all employees:

-- If you feel sick, stay home, DO NOT come to work and inform your supervisor.
+- If you feel sick, stay home, DO NOT come to campus/work and inform your supervisor.

-If these options are not feasible, and employees must travel together in a vehicle where 2 metre physical distancing cannot be achieved, the following precautionary measures should be followed:
+If travel alone is not possible, and employees must travel together in a vehicle, the following precautionary measures should be followed:

 What to bring